kyma-project/kyma/docs/kyma/docs/036-inst-xip.io-domain.md

   ```
 (cat installation/resources/installer.yaml ; echo "---" ; cat installation/resources/installer-config-cluster.yaml.tpl ; echo "---" ; cat installation/resources/installer-cr-cluster-xip-io.yaml.tpl) | sed -e "s/__.*__//g" > my-kyma.yaml
   ```
-  >**NOTE:** In that scenario application connector is not working
+  >**NOTE:** In this scenario application connector is not working.

 ### Manual allocation of IP addresses
-Get public IP addresses for the load balancer of the GKE cluster to which you deploy Kyma and for the load balancer of the application connector nginx.
+Get public IP addresses for the load balancer of the GKE cluster to which you deploy Kyma and for the load balancer of the application connector.

   - Export the `PUBLIC_IP_ADDRESS_NAME` and the `APP_CONNECTOR_IP_ADDRESS_NAME` environment variables.
 This defines names of reserved public IP addresses in your GCP project.
 Run:
     ```